 Employers are desperate—to hire job-ready developers and technologists, and to move faster.
 The TechHire plan explicitly calls for training options that produce results in months, not years, and singles out code schools for their ability to do just that.

-Along with many of our peers in the industry, we are whole-heartedly behind this initiative—not only because it validates so much of what we’ve been practicing (and preaching) for the last two years, but because with the additional support and attention it will provide, we can help even more software developers unlock their superpowers and watch their careers take off, and we can help even more businesses meet their talent needs and bring innovation and growth to market.
+Along with many of our peers in the industry, we are whole-heartedly behind this initiative—not only because it validates so much of what we’ve been practicing (and preaching) for the last two years, but because with the additional support and attention it will provide, we can help even more individuals transform their careers and futures, and we can help even more businesses transform their companies through supplying them with amazingly talented and diverse developers that bring innovation, collaboration,growth-mindset and passion to their products and services.

 Over the next few months, we’ll announce several programs, some of which have been in the works for some time already, that align with the president’s vision: